 Looking for the best postpartum belly wrap for c-sections?
 What is the best postpartum belly wrap to use?
 In this post, I talk about which postpartum girdles and wraps I used and recommend!

-My recommendations are based on my experiences giving birth, as well as my experience as a personal trainer.
+My recommendations for abdominal binders are based on my experiences giving birth, as well as my experience as a personal trainer.

 However, I find that the story behind my first birth is helpful in understanding what I have to say about the best postpartum belly wrap for c-sections, so if you want the long version, keep reading.

 (This is helpful stuff for new moms, IMO.)

 If not, skip ahead to find out what I believe to be the best postpartum girdles and wraps!
 I ended up choosing three of the best post-pregnancy girdles on the market.
 Here’s the long story…

 When I had my first baby, I had a lot of big plans for how I wanted giving birth to go.